 Surgical options are generally more permanent, and can sometimes do a lot of good in a very short period of time.
+Needless to say, a lot of doctors will usually try a different method before recommending surgery as a course of treatment.
+If you are suffering from sleep apnea, they will likely prescribe CPAP before signing you up for a full-fledged snoring surgery.

 In this post, we are going to take a look at some of the most common surgical snoring options in Canada.
 Hopefully, the more you learn about these options, the closer you can come to figuring out if one of them might be right for you.